Recovery after Breast Augmentation Surgery – what is normal and not normal.

 Relax and let your body heal.

-Please speak to our medical advisors about what level of gentle exercise you can start with to get you active again.
+Please speak to our medical coordinators about what level of gentle exercise you can start with to get you active again.

 DON’T ignore feelings of pain and nausea after Surgery.